called by Europeans boomerang, or returning throw-stick; one unusually angular

 Field Museum (272363)

 Visiting Chicago’s Field Museum in June 2010 to see items purchased from the London Missionary Society’s museum by Captain A.W.F.
 Fuller during the mid-twentieth century, I was surprised to encounter a number of Australian artefacts – four spears and a club.
-Having briefly worked on a project in northern Australia in 2003, I knew missionaries played a significant part in Aboriginal Australian history, but associated this with other missionary societies.
+Having briefly worked on a project in northern Australia in 2003, I knew missionaries played a significant part in Australian history, but associated this with other missionary societies and other places.

-The closest the London Missionary Society missions had come to Australia, I thought, were the islands of the Torres Strait, lying between Australia’s northeastern tip and Papua New Guinea.
-Having been sent a pdf of Captain Fuller’s copy of the Catalogue of the Missionary Museum, published in the mid-nineteenth century, by the Bishop Museum in Hawai’i, I could see his pencil cross alongside the description for item no. 206, which provides the title for this chapter (he also wrote ‘LM Socy’ in pencil, directly onto the artefact in question – Field Museum accession number 272363).
+The closest the London Missionary Society missions had got to Australia, or so I thought, were the islands of the Torres Strait, lying between Australia’s northeastern tip and Papua New Guinea.
+Having been sent a scan of Captain Fuller’s personal copy of the Catalogue of the Missionary Museum, published in the mid-nineteenth century, by the Bishop Museum in Hawai’i, I could see his pencil cross alongside the description for item no. 206, which provides the title for this chapter (he also wrote ‘LM Socy’ in pencil, directly onto the artefact in question – Field Museum accession number 272363 – image above).

 While the London Missionary Society’s longer-term history concentrated in Polynesia, Africa, Madagascar, India, China and the West Indies, its first three decades involved engagements in several other parts of the world.
 Richard Lovett’s (1899) History of the London Missionary Society 1795-1895, published to mark the Society’s first centenary, is structured around these six major ‘mission fields’, but also includes a chapter on ‘Missions Begun and Abandoned During the Century’.1 This includes brief accounts of missions to various parts of what is now Canada between 1799 and 1818, to French prisoners of war in 1801, to a brief mission in Buenos Aires in 1807, as well as to Malta and the Ionian Islands of Greece between 1808 and 1844 and Mauritius between 1814 and 1871.